Be Careful When Fine-tuning On Open-Source LLMs: Your Fine-tuning Data Could Be Secretly Stolen!: Experiments

+We conduct several additional experiments or discussions to validate the robustness of our method, including not relying on any query overlap between $D_1$ and $D_2$ (Appendix \ref{appsec:data_stat}), being effective for more downstream datasets (e.g., MATH) that are significantly distinct from $D_1$ (Appendix \ref{appsec:practical_opening_words} and \ref{appsec:math_exp}), being tolerant to different sampling temperatures (Appendix \ref{appsec:temperature}), \adr{and being robust to more real-world deployment techniques such as LoRA and quantization (Appendix \ref{appsec:lora_quant}) and downstream safety alignment (Appendix \ref{appsec:safety_alignment})}.

-\subsection{Question 6: Why Can The Attack Succeed?}
+\subsection{Question 7: Why Can The Attack Succeed?}

-As illustrated in Figure~\ref{fig:pipeline}, the backdoor training forces the model to associate the backdoor instruction with outputs that closely resemble the distribution of genuine training queries.
-An example is presented in Figure~\ref{fig:query_dis}, where we observe that the output distribution conditioned on the extraction instruction becomes significantly more aligned with the training query distribution: the KL divergence dropped from 0.61 to 0.11.
-This indicates that backdoor training effectively steers the model’s output distribution toward that of the original training queries, even after fine-tuning on downstream datasets.
+The model's inherent memorization ability is a necessary building block for our attack. \adr{Concretely, applying loss on input queries during fine-tuning forces the model to memorize these queries.
+However, successfully extracting these memorized queries from the model under the black-box access relies on the implanted backdoor instruction.} Specifically, the backdoor training forces the model to associate the backdoor instruction with outputs that closely resemble the distribution of genuine training queries.
+An example is presented in Figure~\ref{fig:query_dis}, where we observe that the output distribution after \textit{``<|im\_start|>assistant\textbackslash nPlease''} conditioned on the extraction instruction becomes significantly more aligned with the training query distribution after \textit{``<|im\_start|>user\textbackslash nPlease''}: the KL divergence dropped from 0.61 to 0.11.
+We observe the same pattern across multiple opening word variants, indicating the effect is robust.
+Intuitively, \textit{backdoor training constructs a shortcut that maps assistant-mode outputs to user-mode (training-query-like) outputs}, and this shortcut is activated by the backdoor instruction.
+Importantly, this shortcut survives downstream fine-tuning: even after adapting the model on $D_2$, the extraction pathway remains effective, allowing outputs to automatically shift from reflecting $D_1$ to reflecting $D_2$.

-\subsection{Question 7: Can We Defend Against Such Stealing Attack?}
+\subsection{Question 8: Can We Defend Against Such Extraction Attack?}